Sergei Brushko

 Sergei (or Siarhei) Brushko, Сергей Брушко (рус.)
+(1958–2000) was a Belarusian photographer.

-Belarusian photographer (1958–2000).
-Siarhei Brushko, born on 28 May 1958 in the town of Haradzieja, near Niasviž, Minsk Region.
+Siarhei Brushko was born on 28 May 1958 in the town of Haradzieja, near Niasviž, Minsk Region.

-With his first camera received as a birthday gift at 6, Siarhei Brushko dedicated his entire life to photography.
+After receiving his first camera as a birthday gift at age 6, Siarhei Brushko dedicated his entire life to photography.
 In his youth, Brushko earned extra money by shooting village holidays, and with the money he bought chemicals for photography and rare Czech photo magazines, for which he travelled to Lithuania.

 After graduating from school, he decided to study geography at the Belarusian State University, but was one point below the passing score at the entrance exams.
 Brushko returned to photography, when, after the army, he went to be trained as a photography technologist at a vocational school in Maladziečna.
 After leaving it, he was assigned to a job as a studio photographer in Salihorsk.
-However, Brushko immediately tried to find a freer and more promising job and was soon noticed as a freelance author, first with a local newspaper, and later with the nation-wide newspaper Čyrvonaja Zmiena.
+However, Brushko immediately tried to find a freer and more promising job and was soon noticed as a freelance author, first with a local newspaper, and later with the nationwide newspaper Čyrvonaja Zmiena.
 On the wave of glasnost and the emergence of the national democratic movement, the Belarusian-language outlet constantly raised acute social and political topics.
 This could not affect the works of Siarhei Brushko, as his photos became expressly social, while the Soviet-style realism disappeared from his works and art photography retreated to the background.